7e15/mega-sena/README.md

 Generates 6 unique numbers between 1 and 60
 No repeated numbers
 Results displayed in ascending order!
 Easier to visualize.
+New feat!
+Now it opens with a Menu which the user can choose from 1 to multiple games!

 ## Lembrando que é possível criar um atalho para a área de trabalho, indo na pasta raiz, crie um arquivo .bat e cole: